Professional brand and networking Mastering LinkedIn

 Common Questions

-When you can't share real numbers or company names, you must change from "sharing results" to "showing your method."
+When you can't share real numbers or company names, show your method instead of your results.
 This is called showing proof indirectly.

-Instead of a secret chart, feature a case study that explains the steps you took to solve a hard problem.
-You can use general terms like "a large tech company" but focus heavily on the specific system you created.
-By showing how you think rather than what the result was, you prove your skill is repeatable without breaking any legal rules.
+Feature a case study that explains the steps you took to solve a hard problem.
+Use general terms like "a large tech company" but focus on the specific system you built.
+Showing how you think rather than what the result was proves your skill is repeatable without breaking any legal rules.

-You want to make the recruiter's job easier, not give them more to look through.
-Having ten different things can cause "too many choices," making it likely the recruiter will skip them all.
+Three.
+You want to make the recruiter's job easier, not pile on more content to scroll through.
+Ten items trigger decision fatigue, and recruiters skip them all.

-Stick to three clear proofs: one showing a big success (a case study), one showing proof from others (an award or mention), and one showing how you think (an article).
-This "Rule of Three" gives you enough proof to be trusted without seeming like you're trying too hard to impress.
+Stick to three clear pieces of proof: one showing a big success (a case study), one showing recognition from others (an award or media mention), and one showing how you think (an original article or framework).
+Three strong items beat a crowded gallery every time.

 Focus on what matters.